indyplanets/appcenter-documentation/user-guide/creating-app.md

-You can create SQL, BTEQ, or Java apps from the Dashboard or [Manage Apps](managing-apps.md) view.
+You can create SQL, BTEQ, or Java apps.
+You can access the view to create apps from either the Dashboard or [Manage Apps](managing-apps.md) view.

 If you have not created any apps yet, AppCenter displays quickstart buttons at the top of the Dashboard for a guided approach with your first app, including sample SQL, Java, and BTEQ script files you can download.
 One you create apps, you can access the quickstart options by clicking ![app quickstart buttons](images/app-question.png) in the top-right corner.